OpenSWR provides a high performance, highly scalable, OpenGL-compatible software rasterizer. OpenSWR:

-OpenSWR internally builds on top of LLVM, and fully utilizes modern instruction sets like Intel® Streaming SIMD Extensions (SSE), and Intel® Advanced Vector Extensions (AVX and AVX2) to achieve high rendering performance.
-The charts below illustrate the compelling advantage of OpenSWR over Mesa llvmpipe in a real application.
+OpenSWR internally builds on top of LLVM, and fully utilizes modern instruction sets like Intel® Advanced Vector Extensions (AVX, AVX2, and AVX512) to achieve high rendering performance.
+The charts below illustrate the compelling advantage of OpenSWR over Mesa llvmpipe in a real application scenario.

 Click for more information